netobserv/network-observability-operator/docs/FlowCollector.md

 Defines the desired state of the FlowCollector resource. <br><br> *: the mention of "unsupported", or "deprecated" for a feature throughout this document means that this feature is not officially supported by Red Hat.
-It might have been, for instance, contributed by the community and accepted without a formal agreement for maintenance.
+It might have been, for example, contributed by the community and accepted without a formal agreement for maintenance.
 The product maintainers might provide some support for these features as a best effort only.

 <table>
     <thead>